johnandrea/fan-chart/README.md

 --dates=none or year or full

 Include dates in the output.
-Default is no option=none.
+Default is none.

 --libpath=directory-containing-readgedcom